ShoCremers/DL_project/docs/README.md

 - The final image only contains one week of prediction in the month of December.
 It is expected that results will be worse during the week with christmas break.

 ## Final Words
-Following the approach of [1], the probabilistic forecast of electricity prices was reproduced on a different dataset with limited number of explanatory variables.
-Even with these constraints, our resultant output curves are similar to [1], while using a much simpler model.
+Following the approach of [1], the probabilistic forecast of electricity prices was reproduced on a different dataset with a limited number of explanatory variables.
+Our resultant output curves are similar to [1], even with these constraints, while using a much simpler model.

-For the improvement of the model, we can incorporate forecasting variables, such as weather forecast, along with historical weather data.
-Another adition that can be beneficial would be a variable indicating weather the day is a holiday, as our prediction was worse during the holidays.
+To improve the model, we can incorporate forecasting variables, such as weather forecast, along with historical weather data.
+Another addition that can be beneficial would be a variable indicating whether the day is a holiday, as our prediction was worse during the holidays.

 ## References
 1. J. Toubeau, J. Bottieau, F. Vallée and Z. De Grève, "Deep Learning-Based Multivariate Probabilistic Forecasting for Short-Term Scheduling in 	   Power Markets" in IEEE Transactions on Power Systems, vol. 34, no. 2, pp. 1203–1215, March 2019, doi: 10.1109/TPWRS.2018.2870041.